emdgroup/baybe/docs/userguide/objective.md

 objective = DesirabilityObjective(
     targets=[target_1, target_2, target_3],
     weights=[2.0, 1.0, 1.0],  # optional, by default all weights are equal
-    combine_func="GEOM_MEAN",  # optional, geometric mean is the default )
+    scalarization="GEOM_MEAN",  # optional, geometric mean is the default )
 ```